 - Visit the "Internal Graduate Applicant" page of the Graduate Admissions page for instructions to submit an application.
-Notify Academic Program Manager Mike Bernard that you plan to submit the application. - Provide Mike a letter from the chairman of the PhD department that you are allowed to earn the MSE in Mechanical Engineering.

-- Provide Mike the following items:

-- A new statement of purpose.

-- At least one letter of recommendation.

-- International students must provide a Graduate International Student Notification Form.

-- Provide Mike with the name of the Mechanical Engineering faculty member who will serve as the academic advisor to confirm your degree completion.
+Notify the academic staff at me-academic@jhu.edu that you plan to submit the application. - Provide the academic staff a letter from the chairman of the PhD department that you are allowed to earn the MSE in Mechanical Engineering. - Provide the academic staff the following items: - o A new statement of purpose. - At least one letter of recommendation. - o International students must provide a Graduate International Student Notification Form. - Provide the academic staff with the name of the Mechanical Engineering faculty member who will serve as the academic advisor to confirm your degree completion.
 The advisor can either be a full-time faculty member or a secondary or joint faculty appointee.